Sampling to Distill: Knowledge Transfer from Open-World Data

 \subsection{Data-Free Knowledge Distillation}

-Data-free knowledge distillation is proposed to deal with the problem of a lightweight model when the original data are unavailable.
-Therefore, substitute data are indispensable to help transfer knowledge from the cumbersome teacher to the flexible student.
+Data-free knowledge distillation aims to train lightweight models when the original data are unavailable.
+Therefore, the substitute data are indispensable to help transfer knowledge from the cumbersome teacher to the flexible student.
 According to the source of these data, existing methods are divided into generation-based and sampling-based methods.

 \textbf{Generation-based Methods.} The generation-based methods depend on the generation module to synthesize the substitute data.
 Lopes \etal \cite{lopes2017data} propose the first generation-based DFKD method, which uses the data means to fit the training data.
 Due to the weak generation ability, it can only be used on a simple dataset such as the MNIST dataset.
 The following methods combine the Generative Adversarial Networks (GANs) to generate more authentic and reliable data.
 Chen \etal \cite{chen2019} firstly put the idea into practice and define an information entropy loss to increase the diversity of data.
 However, this method relies on a long training time and a large batch size.
 Fang \etal \cite{fang2019} suggest forcing the generator to synthesize images that do not match between the two networks to enhance the training effect.
 Hao \etal \cite{hao2021data} suggest using multiple pre-trained teachers to help the student, which leads to additional computational costs.
 Do \etal \cite{do2022momentum} propose a momentum adversarial distillation method to help the student recall past knowledge and prevent the student from adapting too quickly to new generator updates.
 The same domain typically shares some reusable patterns, so Fang \etal \cite{fang2022up} introduce the sharing of local features of the generated graph, which speeds up the generation process.
 Since the generation quality is still not guaranteed, some methods spend extra computational costs on gradient inversion to synthesize more realistic data \cite{yin2020dreaming, fang2021contrastive}.
 In addition, Choi \etal \cite{choi2020data} combine DFKD with other compression technologies and achieve encouraging performance.
 However, generation-based DFKD methods generate a large number of additional calculation costs in generation modules, while these modules will be discarded after students' training \cite{chen2021learning}.